bachelor-2014/report/v2/porting.md

 software on their own computer, instead they should start the machine and be able to run experiments with little to no setup.

 ##Requirements
-Extending the platform to be more stand alone requires a new set of requirements to define how this platform should be usable by the end user.
+Extending the platform to be more stand alone requires a new set of requirements to define if the platform will support the end user's needs.
 But first we must look at the current setup and software to see which issues must be handled to really make the platform standalone.